dethebera/100-days-of-web-development/README.md

 # ✅ Day 1 - Understanding Basics and Installing the Tools

 First of all welcome everyone who has taken this pathway!
 Before getting started the traditional way, Let's first understand the terms used in Full Stack and understand a few basics before getting started.<br>
- The first day itself might seem long, but bear with us a little.
+ The first day itself might seem long but bear with us a little.
 It's not that hard.

 <br>